openstudioproject/openstudio_docs/installation.rst

 Extract the OpenStudio release archive (zip or tar.gz) to the applications folder in your web2py installation.

 Open a web browser and browse to http://localhost:8000, now you should have OpenStudio in the list of Installed applications on the left of the page.
 Click the manage button next to OpenStudio and select Edit from the drop down list that appears.
-In the models section of the edit page, click Edit to the left of appconig.ini under private.
+In the models section of the edit page, click Edit to the left of appconfig.ini under private.
 Here is a line that needs to be edited.

 .. code::